- Listen to Zadar's Sea Organ play its unending melody

 Guesthouse Ankora in Skradin is only a 5-minute walk from the Old Town.
 Apartment-style rooms come with a patio and a kitchen.
 A grocery shop and restaurants are found within walking distance.

-Day 6: Skradin to Split, Stopping in the Island-City of Trogir
+Day 6: Day Trip to the Island City of Trogir

 Set on a small island, a stepping stone between the mainland and the much larger Čiovo is the ancient coastal city of Trogir.
 It's a small place, and it doesn't take longer than about five minutes to walk from any point in Trogir's historic center to reach the sea.
 With kids in tow, navigate the narrow stone streets, starting with the Garagnin-Fanfogna Palace, working your way to the Cathedral of St. Lawrence to admire Radovan's 13th-century Romanesque portal and to count the bizarre creatures around the doorposts.